Holland Sand Prairie SNA

 Some prairie activities for you and your family to do:

 Recreation: Non-destructive recreation, such as observing and photographing flora and fauna.
-Activities not allowed are seed collection, taking of flora or fauna, non-pedestrian travel, camping, and other activities leading to site degradation.
+Activities NOT allowed are dog-walking, seed collection, taking of flora or fauna, non-pedestrian travel, camping, and other activities leading to site degradation.